niharika151/-Shamir-s-Secret-Sharing-algorithm/README.md

 Large Number Handling: Uses long long for dealing with large values of y (important for cryptographic applications).
 **7. Code Efficiency**
 Time Complexity: Lagrange interpolation has a complexity of O(k²) due to the nested loops required for computing the basis polynomials.
-The code works efficiently for a moderate number of points k, which is typical in secret sharing schemes.
+The code works efficiently for a moderate number of points k, which is typical in secret sharing schemes

 **8.OUTPUT:**
 ![image](https://github.com/user-attachments/assets/3b8b1a07-df59-46c5-8db0-9c8abd02b2ab)